 You’re better off eliminating flash completely from your mobile pages.
 Save it for when you’re designing a mobile gaming app instead.

 Analyze the layout of your mobile site

-So far I’ve been pretty technical.
+So far we’ve been pretty technical.
 But sometimes you need to take a step back and look at the design of your mobile website.